scicloj/visual-tools-experiments/clerk-cache-tmd-columns-tc-1/README.md

 This experiment records an interesting behaviour that emerges in a certain combination of [Clerk's](https://github.com/nextjournal/clerk) cache, [tech.ml.dataset](https://github.com/techascent/tech.ml.dataset)'s [Columns](https://github.com/techascent/tech.ml.dataset/blob/master/src/tech/v3/dataset/impl/column.clj), and [Tablecloth](https://github.com/scicloj/tablecloth).

 The behaviour was discovered by Ethan Miller on his work on Tablecloth's upcoming column API together with [Clay](https://github.com/scicloj/clay).
-Eventually we peeled out the phenomenon to a more basic setup, where Clay is not involved.
+After various explorations we have reached this simpler demonstration of the phenomenon, where Clay is not involved.

 ## Brief description